 Contact an Auto Wreck Attorney in Atlanta, GA

-The Weinstein Firm has seen all manner of unexpected situation happen during their many years of experience.
+The Weinstein Firm has seen all manner of unexpected situations happen during their many years of experience.
 A defendant dying does post a special circumstance.
 However, that doesn’t mean that you can’t receive the compensation that you have a right to.
 In fact, a defendant dying may only disrupt the timeline, and not necessarily the case itself.

 Contact The Weinstein Firm to schedule a consultation and talk about the issues in your claim.
 Insurance companies, other attorneys, and the family members involved will likely urge you to drop the case.
 You don’t have to let your injuries cause you further financial damage.